aleesteele/aleesteele.github.io/writing.md

 ---

-Below is my blog archive.

-For years, I wrote long emails to friends, family, and other loved ones – and while I don't do that much anymore, I still believe that a public writing & reflection practice is important, perhaps as opposed to (or perhaps just in parallel) to the kind of stream-of-consciousness you get on social media.
+For years, I wrote long letters to friends and family — and while I don’t do that much anymore, I still believe in the value of a public writing and reflection practice, as a slower alternative (or companion) to the stream-of-consciousness of social media.

-As a part of this, I 2021 to 2022, I maintained a <a href="https://notes.aleesteele.com/">digital garden</a> (kept alive for archival purposes), which was primarily tied to my MA.
-I've since transitioned most of my sporatic note-taking and sparks of inspiration to [are.na](https://www.are.na/anne-lee-steele) and <a href="http://instagram.com/anneleesteele">instagram</a>.
-As I wrote [here](https://twitter.com/aleesteele/status/1687410000329678851) and [here](https://post.lurk.org/@aleesteele/110830839366429110), I tend to use social spaces for thinking out loud and all sorts of digital "gathering".
+From 2021 to 2022, I maintained a <a href="https://notes.aleesteele.com/">digital garden</a> (now archived), alongside my MA research.
+These days, most of my notes and inspiration live on [Are.na](https://www.are.na/anne-lee-steele) and <a href="http://instagram.com/anneleesteele">Instagram</a>.
+As I've written [here](https://twitter.com/aleesteele/status/1687410000329678851) and [here](https://post.lurk.org/@aleesteele/110830839366429110), I use social spaces as places for for thinking out loud and gathering ideas in public.

-Enjoy! if you have any questions, suggestions, or reflections of your own, please feel free to [contact me]().
+Hope you enjoy exploring!
+If something resonates, feel free to [get in touch]() with reflections or thoughts of your own.

 {% include all-blog-list.html %}